 — Do you need everyone to brush their teeth beforehand, for similar reasons?
 Do you have a preference or repulsion for particular toothpaste or mouthwash flavours?

-— How loud or quiet you need all of you to be to have a good time.
+— How loud or quiet do you need all of you to be to have a good time?
 Some of us need to make noise to self-regulate when feeling intense feelings.
 Some of us feel pain when noise levels are too loud, and would like everyone to be quietish.

-— What body movements and body interactions you might need for optimal ASD functioning.
+— What body movements and body interactions might you need for optimal ASD functioning?
 E.g., do you need to stim on your partner’s body?
 Do you need to flap or wriggle when excited?
-Do you need sustained hard pressure on some part of you when sensory input goes high?
+Do you need sustained hard pressure on some part of you (possibly: biting) when sensory input goes high?
 Etc.

 — Do you need to wear scents?
 Do you need your partner(s) to/not to wear scents?